Radioisotope thermoelectric generator: Design

 The design of an RTG is simple by the standards of nuclear technology: the main component is a sturdy container of a radioactive material (the fuel).
 Thermocouples are placed in the walls of the container, with the outer end of each thermocouple connected to a heat sink.
 Radioactive decay of the fuel produces heat.
 It is the temperature difference between the fuel and the heat sink that allows the thermocouples to generate electricity.

 A thermocouple is a thermoelectric device that can convert thermal energy directly into electrical energy using the Seebeck effect.
 It is made of two kinds of metal or semiconductor material.
 If they are connected to each other in a closed loop and the two junctions are at different temperatures, an electric current will flow in the loop.
 Typically a large number of thermocouples are connected in series to generate a higher voltage.

+RTGs and fission reactors use very different nuclear reactions.
+Nuclear power reactors (including the miniaturized ones used in space) perform controlled nuclear fission in a chain reaction.
+The rate of the reaction can be controlled with neutron absorbing control rods, so power can be varied with demand or shut off (almost) entirely for maintenance.
+However, care is needed to avoid uncontrolled operation at dangerously high power levels, or even nuclear accident.
+Chain reactions do not occur in RTGs.
+Heat is produced through spontaneous radioactive decay at a non-adjustable and steadily decreasing rate that depends only on the amount of fuel isotope and its half-life.
+In an RTG, heat generation cannot be varied with demand or shut off when not needed and it is not possible to save more energy for later by reducing the power consumption.
+Therefore, auxiliary power supplies (such as rechargeable batteries) may be needed to meet peak demand, and adequate cooling must be provided at all times including the pre-launch and early flight phases of a space mission.
+While spectacular failures like a nuclear meltdown or explosion are impossible with an RTG, there is still a risk of radioactive contamination if the rocket explodes, the device reenters the atmosphere and disintegrates, terrestrial RTGs are damaged by storms or seasonal ice, or are vandalized.